harshm16/causal_inference_reddit_data/README.md

 This work was done as a group project for Causal Inference (CS 520) at University of Illinois at Chicago, under Prof. Elena Zheleva.

 Team Members:
-Drishika Dey
+Drishika Dey,
-Supriya Chaudhary
+Supriya Chaudhary,
-Madhumitha Rajarajan
+Madhumitha Rajarajan,
 Harsh Mishra